The chat is the main interface for interacting with ami. Use it to send messages and observe ami as it works.Documentation Index

 Task Tracking

 For complex tasks, ami creates a todo list and tracks progress.
+The pinned todo list appears above the chat showing:- Total tasks and completion count

 - Current in-progress task